View courses in

 Undergraduate Prerequisites: ENG ME 304.

 Thermodynamic and mechanical aspects of modern conventional energy conversion systems, including steam electric power plants, gas turbine and internal combustion engines, and refrigeration systems.
 Combined cycle and cogeneration are also considered, as well as economic and environmental aspects of energy conversion.
 Includes design project.
-4 cr.

 ENG ME 534: Mat Tech Microe

 Undergraduate Prerequisites: Graduate status or consent of instructor.

 This course deals with the materials issues in microelectronics processing.
 Fundamental materials science concepts of bonding, electronic structure, crystal structure, defects, and phase diagrams are applied to key processing steps in microelectronics technology.
 Also included are single crystal growth, lithography, thermal oxidation of Si, dopant diffusion, ion implantation, thin film deposition, etching and back-end processing: as well as widely used microelectronics software such as SUPREM.

 Undergraduate Prerequisites: Senior/graduate standing; CASCH101 or CASCH131; CASMA226; ENGME304 orENGEK424; ENGME465 or ENGME529; or consent of instructor.

 Provides a systems view of the manufacturing process that aims to efficiently use energy, water, and raw materials to minimize air and water pollution and generation of waste per unit of the manufactured product.
 Specifically, the course will discuss methods to maximize yield and minimize waste effluents in processes, ways to devise treatment strategies for handling manufacturing wastes, innovative ways to decrease energy consumption in manufacturing, by-product use and product recycling, and policies that encourage green manufacturing.
 Meets with ENGMS535.
 Students may not receive credit for both.